-- Poster or display related to music
+- 1. Poster or display related to music

-- Scrapbook of exhibitor's music activities 2. during current project year
+- 2. Scrapbook of exhibitor's music activities during current project year

-- 3. Handmade instrument
+- Handmade instrument 3.

 Exhibitors in the following music performance classes will give live presentations at a location to be determined.
 Time schedules will be sent to participating members.